DarXun/companion-di/README.md

 # companion-di

 companion-di is a very simple dependency injection framework (if you could even call it a framework).
-Its goal is to smoothen the development of small tools projects.
+Its goal is to smoothen the development of small tools projects without the overhead of some established dependecy injection frameworks.

-## Plans
+## Upcoming features

 1. Currently only singleton beans are supported.
 I'm planning on adding support for a thread scope to simplify multithreading in tools projects.
 2. The @Bean-Annotation only works on class-level so far but will be supported on methods via @Configuration-Classes in the future.

+Other than that no features are planned.

 # Usage